On the intersection form of fillings: Introduction

 \section{Introduction}

 In his seminal work of introducing pseudo-holomorphic curves into symplectic geometry, Gromov \cite{MR809718} proved the uniqueness of exact fillings of $(S^3,\xi_{\std})$.
 In higher dimensions, the celebrated Eliashberg-Floer-McDuff theorem \cite{MR1091622} asserts the uniqueness of diffeomorphism type for exact fillings of $(S^{2n-1},\xi_{\std})$ whenever $n\ge 3$.
-Staring from those monumental results in late 1980s - early 1990s, understanding the uniqueness of exact fillings of some contact manifolds has been a fundamental and influential question.
+Starting from those monumental results in the late 1980s - early 1990s, understanding the uniqueness of exact fillings of some contact manifolds has been a fundamental and influential question.
 In dimension $3$, the intersection theory of holomorphic curves can be used to construct foliations of symplectic fillings.
 A landmark result is Wendl's theorem on planar contact $3$-folds \cite{MR2605865}, which translates the classification of symplectic fillings into factorizations in mapping class groups.
 In higher dimensions, only ``homological" foliations by holomorphic curves can be obtained, just like the Eliashberg-Floer-McDuff theorem compared to Gromov's theorem.
 Based on ``homological" foliations, various generalizations of the Eliashberg-Floer-McDuff theorem were obtained, e.g.\ Oancea-Viterbo \cite{MR2874896} and Barth-Geiges-Zehmisch's \cite{MR4031531} works on topological uniqueness of exact fillings of subcritically fillable contact manifolds, Bowden-Gironella-Moreno \cite{BGM} and Geiges-Kwon-Zehmisch's \cite{geiges2021diffeomorphism} works on topological uniqueness of exact fillings of the cosphere bundle $S^*T^n$.
 On the other hand, we studied the filling question from the perspective of Floer theories and obtained various uniqueness results including uniqueness on cohomology groups \cite{MR4182808,filling} or rings \cite{ring}, diffeomorphism types \cite{product,quotient} as well as certain properties of the symplectic cohomology \cite{filling,zhou2019symplectic}.
-In this note, we show the uniqueness of the integral intersection form for exact fillings of some flexibly fillable contact manifolds, which shall yield uniqueness of diffeomorphism types in some cases.
+Unlike the cohomology ring, which is a homotopy invariant, the intersection form $H_p(W^{2n};\Z)\otimes H_{2n-p}(W^{2n};\Z)\to \Z$ is more sensitive to the manifold structure.
+In this note, we show the uniqueness of the integral intersection form for exact fillings of some flexibly fillable contact manifolds, which shall yield the uniqueness of diffeomorphism types in some cases.